With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Mclaren Orthopedic Hospital Gems is one of mental health facilities in Ingham County, Michigan, located at 2727 South Pennsylvania Avenue, 48910 zip code.
+Mclaren Orthopedic Hospital Gems is a mental health treatment center in Ingham County, MI, located at 2727 South Pennsylvania Avenue, 48910 zip code area.
 Mclaren Orthopedic Hospital Gems provides hospital inpatient treatment.
-Mclaren Orthopedic Hospital Gems provides individual psychotherapy, psychotropic medication and group therapy to seniors 65 or older.
+Mclaren Orthopedic Hospital Gems offers psychotropic medication, group therapy and activity therapy to seniors 65 or older.
 Mclaren Orthopedic Hospital Gems also supports seniors or older adults and people with Alzheimer's or dementia.
-Additional services provided at Mclaren Orthopedic Hospital Gems include integrated primary care services, education services and suicide prevention services.
+Additional services at Mclaren Orthopedic Hospital Gems consist of chronic disease/illness management, education services and case management.

 Yes, Michigan offers free mental health services through various state-funded programs, community health centers, and non-profit organizations.
 These services may include counseling, therapy, support groups, and medication management.